facebook/fresco/docs/01-resizing-rotating.md

 mSimpleDraweeView.setController(controller);
 ```

+Resizing has a number of limitations:
+* it only supports JPEG files
+* the actual resize is carried out to the nearest 1/8 of the original size
+* it cannot make your image bigger, only smaller
+* it will slow down your decodes and possibly the rest of your app, as it's CPU-intensive

 ### Downsampling

 Downsampling is an experimental feature added recently to Fresco.
 To use it, you must explicitly enable it when [configuring the image pipeline](configure-image-pipeline.html#_):